felle64/SLF1/README.md

 Races are held Sundays at **7 PM UK / 8 PM CET**, subject to the real-world F1 calendar.

-Results and championship standings can be uploaded directly on the site.
+Results and championship standings are pulled directly from the bundled database.

 Join us on [Discord](https://discord.gg/EqrUdXfbHU) to secure your seat for the upcoming F1 25 season!